bartfeenstra/betty/documentation/usage/cli.rst

       --help     Show this message and exit.

     Commands:
       clear-caches             Clear all caches.
       demo                     Explore a demonstration site.
       docs                     View the documentation.
       generate                 Generate a static site.
       serve                    Serve a generated site.
-      serve-nginx-docker   Serve a generated site with nginx in a Docker... init-translation     Initialize a new translation
+      serve-nginx-docker       Serve a generated site with nginx in a Docker... dev-init-translation     Initialize a new translation
-      update-translations  Update all existing translations
+      dev-update-translations  Update all existing translations

 Clearing caches